eonlegal/Aspiration/README.md

 # Has Aspiration Been Hacked?
 I suspect Aspiration "Bank" has been hacked.
-This is a timeline and an archive of the details.
+This documents the customer issues, Aspiration responses and disclosures(or lack-thereof).

 ## INDEX
 1. [TWEETS](#tweets)